Houston Robbery and Burglary Attorney

 Police procedures (notably search and seizure) should also be reviewed to determine if evidence was illegally obtained.
 If police misconduct is found, your attorney should aggressively fight to have evidence suppressed and charges dismissed.

-As a former prosecutor, Houston theft lawyer Lisa Shapiro Strauss understands how district attorneys approach robbery and burglary cases.
+As a former prosecutor, Houston robbery lawyer Lisa Shapiro Strauss understands how district attorneys approach robbery and burglary cases.
 She will evaluate your situation from every angle to determine the best course of action.
 She is known throughout the legal community as an aggressive trial attorney, dedicated to protecting her clients’ rights.

 To learn more about the defense of robbery, burglary, armed robbery, or breaking and entering charges, we urge you to contact us today.